-- 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
-Regularly communicate with parents on their's child's progress. - 3.
-Demonstrate professional behavior and positive attitude.
+- The mission, vision, shared commitment and goals of Edison Elementary - Providing high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet with challenging state academic achievement standards. - Regularly communicate with parents on their child's progress.